New Jersey, Indiana and Illinois Railroad: Current operations

 Norfolk Southern services customers in South Bend at night using an Elkhart-based job that arrives in South Bend around 8PM.
 It works the former NYC Kankakee Belt Line and NJI&I from the office along the Kankakee Belt just east of the overpass at Sample and Olive Streets in South Bend.
 Customers include Steel Warehouse (steel coils), South Bend Ethanol (corn), an Omnisource scrap yard, West Plains Distribution for receiving aggregates, and Molding Products.
-In the past NS serviced customers on South Bend's south and southwest sides from a local job based off Sample Street near Oliver including Hanson Storage on the former PRR Vandalia Line remnant.
+In the past NS serviced customers on South Bend's south and southwest sides from a local job based on Sample Street near Oliver including Hanson Storage on the former PRR Vandalia Line remnant.
 The PRR Vandalia line remnant was abandoned and removed by NS though isolated tracks remain in place off Chippewa Avenue by the former AM General plant, originally a Studebaker truck plant.

 NS in the mid-2000s rationalized the remaining tracks of the former NYC, NJI&I, and Indiana Northern from Olive east to Prairie down to a single track.